francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 *Why is it important?*

-1. People with screen readers (device helpers for accessibility) can access your website
+1. Folks using screen readers (accessibility helping devices) can access your website
 2. You put chances on your side to be future-proof 🤞
-3. Your website can be indexed by search engines, can be scraped by APIs and and is also readable through 'reading mode' on safari
+3. Your website can be *indexed* by search engines, can be scraped by APIs and and is also readable through 'reading mode' on safari
 4. It might look better when printed, exported to .pdf, or exported to other formats

 What could be a *semantic* structure inthe context of this assignment?